 What Does ‘Cutting’ Mean?

-To help us better understand the finer points of cutting, we have enlist the help of MaxiNutrition Ambassador Sean Lerwill.
-With years of experience within the fitness industry Sean has a wealth of knowledge and shares his views and opinions on the best way to cut for the Ibiza Challenge.
+To help us better understand the finer points of cutting, we have enlist the help of Maxinutrition Ambassador Sean Lerwill.
+With years of experience within the fitness industry Sean has a wealth of knowledge and shares his views and opinions on the best way to cut.

 Over the last 10 years the fitness industry has seen a real shift in mainstream gyms from people just wanting to lose a little weight while becoming fit and healthy, in particular to people wanting to “get cut”.
 More than ever, Personal Trainers are expected to be able to provide someone with a 8, 10 or 12 week programme to help them “cut” up for summer; to become lean enough to reveal abs and striations.
 Usually by means of an incredibly intense programme and often an overly restrictive diet.
 Social media and fitness bloggers have made niche terms like “cut”, “off season” and “bulking”, from the bodybuilding world, part of the average gym goers vocabulary.